-Gaps in some data were filled by linear interpolation based on available data in the long-term trends, which were derived by subtracting the seasonal variation calculated from the longest consecutive period of data with Lanczos filters (Duchon, 1979).
-The subtracted variation was added back to the data to obtain estimated mole fractions.
+Gaps in some data have been filled using linear interpolation based on available data in long-term trends derived by subtracting the average seasonal variation.
+This variation was added to the interpolated long-term trend for estimation of mole fractions.

-In the case of extrapolation, long-term trends from the existing or interpolated series of data were extrapolated using zonal mean growth rates calculated from other sites in the same latitudinal zone.
-The seasonal variation was added to the extrapolated long-term trend to obtain estimated mole fractions for the entire period of analysis.
+In the case of extrapolation, long-term trends from the existing or interpolated series of data were extrapolated using zonal mean growth rates calculated from other long-running sites in the same latitudinal zone.
+The average seasonal variation was added to the extrapolated long-term trend to estimate mole fractions for the entire period of analysis.